 There were plenty of bad things that people put forward too.
 None that can’t be solved, I might add.
 I think it’s fair to say that the overwhelming winner here was the fact that you have to register and sign in to get to the SDN content and use the facilities.
 This (as I and others have pointed out in the past) has caused SDN to exist as an island.
 Very few people outside of SDN link to SDN content (forum posts, weblog items, articles) from their own pages simply because their readers are not prepared to go through the hassle of registering and authenticating with what they see as a “walled city”.
 And the number of people who might discover and link to SDN content is lower than it should be for exactly the same reasons.

 But – get this – the requirement to log on is going away in the near future.
 Hurrah!

 Following the introductions, I inflicted a combination of ranting, rambling and arm waving on the room, in the form of a short talk on an outsider’s view of SDN.
-I won’t repeat the content of the talk to you here, but as I’d put together a few slides (mostly to fool people into thinking I knew what I was doing) you can read them now either in Open Office or Powerpoint format.
-Ahem.
+I won’t repeat the content of the talk to you here, but as I’d put together a few slides (mostly to fool people into thinking I knew what I was doing) you can read them now here: An outsider’s view of SDN.

 There was a good range of topics discussed.
 Here are some of the highlights (for me).

 What SDN is, and consequently what content it can and should contain, was enthusiastically debated.
 I think it’s fair to say that there were two general camps.
 In camp 1, there were people who regarded SDN as an extremely useful channel to deliver information on technology direct to developers.
 In camp 2, there were people who regarded SDN as an open community where everyone and their opinion were equal.